libra/website/docs/community/contributing.md

 cargo test
 ```

-## Our Development Process
+## Coding Guidelines

-Refer to our [Coding Guidelines](https://developers.libra.org/docs/coding-guidelines) for detailed guidance about how to contribute to the project.
+For detailed guidance on how to contribute to the Libra Core codebase refer to [Coding Guidelines](https://developers.libra.org/docs/coding-guidelines).

 ## Documentation

 Libra's developer site is also open source.
-You can find the code for building the site in this [repository](https://github.com/libra/libra.github.io/)).
+The code for building the site is located in this [repository](https://github.com/libra/libra.github.io/)).
 The developer site is built using [Docusaurus](https://docusaurus.io/):

 If you are familiar with Markdown, you can start contributing!